SamNiechcial/MySQL-With-Vault/README.md

-##Requirements: Long Term: Develop a Project that's Actually Useful##
+## Requirements - Long Term: Develop a Project that's Actually Useful
 The eventual aim is to enable minimally technical end users to automate the initiation and configuration of a MySQL database service, in the cloud, with dynamic secrets, to a best practices production standard of security and service delivery.
 This may take some time.
 ## Further Steps: Refactoring and Testing - Unit, Integration and Battle
 3. The scripts I have created so far are essentially scratches - they refactoring for security, separation of concerns etc.